OpenDDS/OpenDDS/docs/cmake.md

 *Note:* This may issue a warning in earlier version of CMake due to the messenger library not having any sources added with it in the call to `add_library`.

+### `DEFAULT_NESTED`

+`DEFAULT_NESTED` overrides the global default, `OPENDDS_DEFAULT_NESTED`, which is `ON` by default.
+If this value is `ON`, then topic types for a given project must be declared using annotations.
+If it's `OFF`, then every valid type is assumed to be needed for use as a topic type by default, which might needlessly add code to the IDL type support libraries that will never be used.

+See section 2.1.1, "Defining the Data Types", of the OpenDDS Developer's Guide for more information.

 ## Advanced Usage